New Northern Ireland single transfer test to begin in November 2023

 SEAG is the group organising the new common entrance test to begin in November 2023.

-Fifty-seven of Northern Ireland’s 66 grammar schools have signed up to run a single common transfer test from November 2023.
+Sixty-two of Northern Ireland’s 66 grammar schools have signed up to run a single common transfer test from November 2023.

 This move will see the end of the two Transfer Tests run since 2008 by the AQE (Association Of Quality Education) and PPTC (Post Primary Transfer Consortium.)
 The New Transfer Test will be run by GL Assessment in the first three years.